 Kee Kee Buckley is a writer, producer and director of independent films and documentaries.
 She is a founding partner of Ad Hoc Media Partners, a production company that has several music and travel docuseries and narrative feature films in various stages of production.
-She is currently producing and directing a TV series called Road Trip America that will air on Discovery in early 2019.
+She is currently producing and directing a TV series called Real America Road Trip.

 Previously, for over 13 years, Kee Kee was a senior executive with Lakeshore Entertainment, one of Hollywood’s leading independent production, finance and international sales and distribution companies.
 As Senior Vice President of Music and Business Affairs, Kee Kee managed various business affairs operations for the company, which included involvement in the production of over 50 motion pictures during her tenure.
 Among them were the Academy Award-winning Million Dollar Baby and the blockbuster Underworld franchise.